-The Sime not provisioned mm#2 problem is quite common especially among the people who buy a new phone with a new sim card or transfer their number to a newer sim card.
-The Sim not provisioned mm#2 error will be shown on your phone with emergency calls option only.
+The sim not provisioned mm#2 problem is quite common especially among the people who buy a new phone with a new sim card or transfer their number to a newer sim card.
+The Sim not provisioned mm#2 error will be shown on your phone with the emergency calls option only.
 With this error on your phone, you won’t be able to contact anyone except for 911.
 However, you will be able to use your phone and its other features without a problem.

-The main reason for Sim not provisioned mm#2 is because your sim isn’t activated or is suspended from the service provider or isn’t picked up by the cell phone.
+The main reason for the sim not provisioned mm#2 is because your sim isn’t activated or is suspended from the service provider or isn’t picked up by the cell phone.
 If you just bought a new sim card then you are likely to see this error because you might have to activate your sim.
 If your sim was working fine and started giving this error then it can mean two things.
 The first scenario is that the sim card is dead and, therefore, inactive (in case it’s too old).
 The second scenario is that your sim card was deactivated from your service provider because you asked to transfer your number to a new sim card.
-There can be many other cases but you get the point, it will always come back to your sim card being inactive and without network.
+There can be many other cases but you get the point, it will always come back to your sim card being inactive and without a network.

-Method 1: Contacting the Service Provider
+1. Contacting the Service Provider

 Your service providers are the one that can activate or deactivate your sim card.
 So the only solution to this Sim not provisioned mm#2 problem is to contact the service provider’s customer support.
 They will either give you a new sim card in case the present one is faulty or will simply activate the sim card if there isn’t any problem.

-Method 2: Properly Connecting Sim Card
+2. Properly Connecting Sim Card

 Sometimes the issue might not be with your provider but with the phone and sim card.
 You can see the error if your sim card isn’t connected properly.
 Even if you haven’t touched the sim card there’s still a chance that it moved a little bit because of a faulty sim holder.